 To display the product keys available in each bin, Drag and Drop the Product key dimension to the Row Shelf

-Deleting Tableau Bins
+How to Delete Tableau Bins

 It is very easy and straightforward to delete the Bins in Tableau.
 To do so, Select the Bin you want to delete and right-click on it will open the context menu.
 From the context menu, Please select the Delete Option as shown below

-Creating Stacked Bar Charts using Tableau Bins
+Create Stacked Bar Chart using Tableau Bins

 Tableau allows us to create Bins on both Dimensions and Measures.
-In this example we will create Bins on Measure value and using that Bin value, We will create Stacked Bar Charts.
+In this example we will create Tableau Bins on Measure value and using that Bin value, We will create Stacked Bar Charts.

 The following screenshot will show you, Default Bar Chart with Color dimension on Row Shelf and Sales Amount on Column Shelf

-Right Click on the Sales Amount Measure and select Create Bins option from the context menu.
+Right Click on the Sales Amount Measure and select Create Bins option from the menu.
 Now, we are using the default bin size generated by the Tableau Desktop (i.e., 357.598)

 Next, Drag and Drop the newly created Sales Amount bin from Dimension region to the Color Option in Marks Card as shown below

-Once you are done, You can see the Stacked Bar Chart As shown in below screenshot.
+Once you are done, You can see the Stacked Bar Chart as shown in below screenshot.
 Tableau Desktop allocate default colours to stacked bars but, You can edit the colours by selecting the Edit Colors.. option from the context menu.